 As the online MBA@UNC program provides the same MBA degree earned by students who attend classes on campus and maintains the same high standards for both its curriculum and its students, the cost of the program is similar to what you would expect from an elite on-campus degree.
 The online nature of the program, combined with the tremendous outcomes it has provided for students, greatly enhances the ROI our students can expect.
 For example:

-- More than 70 percent of MBA@UNC students have received promotions or started new jobs while in the program
+79% percent of MBA@UNC students have received promotions or started new jobs while in the program1

 Thinking Beyond the Numbers

 While finances obviously play a major role in selecting an MBA path, the value of the degree can also be found in the less quantifiable aspects, such as professional networks, class size and leadership development.
-In the MBA@UNC program, you will benefit from:
+In the Online MBA program, you will benefit from: